 Module 4: Mobile Artifact Analysis

-The Mobile Artifacts Analysis section is composed of two modules, one focusing on iPhone artifacts, and the second on Android artifacts.
+The Mobile Artifacts Analysis lesson is comprised of two parts, one focusing on iPhone artifacts, and the second focusing on Android artifacts.
 Participants will explore smartphone evidence, parsed by Magnet AXIOM, from each operating system.
-In addition, the modules will explore the device file systems and structures to recover additional information, including device owner information; third party application data; core operating system data; Internet browser data; and, more.
+In addition, the modules will explore the device file systems and structures to recover additional information, including device owner information; third party application data; core operating system data; Internet browser data; and more.
+The hands-on exercise will also work through AXIOM’s Dynamic App Finder so that examiners who are conducting mobile device examinations can look for SQL databases belonging to apps currently unsupported by AXIOM in the core product, to produce them as an artifact within AXIOM Examine, thereby supporting mobile apps which are new.
 Scenario-based instructor-led, and student practical exercises will be used to demonstrate the navigation, searching, filtering, and tagging features in AXIOM, and reinforce the learning objectives.

-In this final instructional module of the course, participants will explore the various exporting and reporting features available within AXIOM, used for the presentation of case evidence, and collaboration with other investigative stakeholders.
-Through the scenario-based instructor-led, and student practical exercises, participants will learn how to manage the exporting of artifacts; produce and merge portable cases; and, create a final investigative case report which is easily interpreted by both technical and non-technical recipients.
+In this final instructional module of the course, participants will explore the various exporting and reporting features available within AXIOM Examine used for the presentation of case evidence, and collaboration with other investigative stakeholders.
+Through the scenario-based instructor-led, and student practical exercises, participants will learn how to manage the exporting of artifacts; produce and merge portable cases; and create a final investigative case report which is easily interpreted by both technical and non-technical recipients.